benki-finance/MemoMaker/README.md

 }
 ```

+## Changelog

-NOTE: Anish broke the websocket this morning (11/25/2024) for the Vercel live host, so while it's in the
+NOTE: Anish broke the websocket this morning (11/25/2024) for the Vercel live host, so while we're testing out Heroku and Railway the [vercel link]( https://benki-memomaker.vercel.app) will be spotty.
+Will update when patched!

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).